jameselliothart/MusicMan/README.md

 - Update songs:
   1. Enable editing with the Pencil icon button on the left of each row
   2. Start typing: The adjoining Artist cell is immediately focused and able to receive edits
-    - Unfortunately there is a [bug in ag-grid](https://github.com/ag-grid/ag-grid/issues/7809) which makes this UX clunky (discovered late in this project)
-    - The intended effect is cell double-click styling on the neighboring Artist cell
-    - The trick to "solve" the issue creates subtle and unacceptable bugs
   3. Tab navigate or single- or double- click into any cell of the row to make further edits
   4. Click the Save (floppy disk) icon button
 - All fields are required, must be non-whitespace, and not longer than 100 characters